 Taking precautionary measures can help to reduce the risk of earaches, especially in children.
 Proper hygiene habits, such as frequent hand washing and limiting contact with others who may be sick can help.
 Also, try to limit exposure to cigarette smoke, as this may increase the risk for ear infections.
 In addition, use earplugs while swimming, or over-the-counter products to dry the ear out after swimming.

-When an earache or ear infection does strike, rest assured that you can get the care you need, any day of the week, at your local FastMed Urgent Care.
-Our qualified medical professionals are here for you 365 days a year, including holidays, with no appointment necessary.
+When an earache or ear infection does strike, rest assured that you can get the care you need, any day of the week, at your local FastMed.
+Our qualified medical professionals are here for you, including holidays, with no appointment necessary.
 Use our online check-in for convenience.
 Get the fast, affordable, quality care to help you or your child return to normal as quickly as possible.

 * The content presented on this page is not intended to diagnose health problems or take the place of professional medical care.